SkyKings-Guild/Guides/guides/powder-grinding.md

 - Some levels in fortune for extra drops from the ores.

 When to stop?
 Never.
 This is kind of a joke but also not.
-The recommend amount of powder to start with is 4m Mithril and 4m Gemstone this is enough to tune your HOTM tree for the gemstone youre mining.
+The recommend amount of powder to start with is 4m Mithril and 4m Gemstone this is enough to tune your HOTM tree for the gemstone you're mining.
 You need 4m powder to max mining fortune, Anything after that can go into the other perks to help you make money from mining.
 The next milestone would be 9-10m Gemstone and 7.5m Mithril this is enough to max a lot of things on your tree.
 The reason why I say to never stop, is because the “max” amount of powder is around 20 million in Gemstone, this will finish your SkyBlock level milestone for powder.

 With maxed Great Explorer and as you get more efficient at it youll earn about 50k to 100k powder/hr.
-One tip to leave you with, If youre HOTM 6, prioritise your commissions to get to HOTM 7 but make sure you still spec your HOTM tree in the way listed above but everytime your lobby has 2x Powder you should literally stop what youre doing and start powder grinding as itll help you get to that 4m powder goal so much faster.
+One tip to leave you with, If you're HOTM 6, prioritise your commissions to get to HOTM 7 but make sure you still spec your HOTM tree in the way listed above but everytime your lobby has 2x Powder you should literally stop what you're doing and start powder grinding as itll help you get to that 4m powder goal so much faster.

 For the love of all things holy, do your daily commissions.